Rotterdam Hague Airport to Amsterdam

 3. Trains from Rotterdam Central to Amsterdam

-Alternatively you can take an Intercity train to Amsterdam central which travels to Delft, Den Haag HS, Leiden and then via either Schiphol or Haarlem.
-Journey times take around 1 hour 10 minutes with departures every 15 minutes.
-Avoid the slower "Sprinter" stopping train service (2x hourly) which runs via Gouda unless you are travelling to stops at Amsterdam Bijlmer-ArenA or Amsterdam Amstel.
+Alternatively you can take an Intercity train to Amsterdam Central which travels to Schiedam, Delft, Den Haag HS, Leiden, Haarlem and Amsterdam Sloterdijk.
+The journey times is just under 1 hour 15 minutes with departures every 15 minutes.

 For night owls, an hourly night train (0100-0500) runs both ways between Rotterdam and Amsterdam.